-Literacy is a bridging course offered to students who test below benchmark standards in reading, writing and/or comprehension.
+L.E.N (Learning Enhancement - Literacy) is a bridging course offered to students in Year 7 who test below benchmark standards in reading, writing and/or comprehension.
 The course offers extra language studies in support of mainstream English.

 Students have the opportunity to build on their literacy skills and gain confidence in their use and understanding of the English language.